-Discrimination happens when someone is treated less favourably than someone else in the same position because of their family responsibilities.
+Discrimination happens when someone is treated less favourably than someone else in the same situation because of their family responsibilities.

-- a worker is counselled and not provided with further training in his job because he takes carer’s leave to look after his elderly parent.
+- a worker is not given further training in his job because he takes carer’s leave to look after his elderly parent

 How we can help

-Our team of Australian employment lawyers and industrial advocates at Discrimination Claims are experts in dealing with discrimination matters.
+Our team of Australian employment lawyers and industrial advocates at Discrimination Claims are specialists in discrimination matters.

-If you have been discriminated against on the basis of family responsibilities, you may be entitled to compensation, or an apology, or reinstatement if you have been dismissed from employment.
+If you have experienced discrimination on the basis of your family responsibilities, you may be entitled to compensation, or an apology, or reinstatement if you have been dismissed from employment.

 We can represent you in the Human Rights Commission or any other relevant court or tribunal.